bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

   - *Identifiability* Can an adversary leak a person's identity?

-  - *Non-repudiation* Can an adversary attribute a claim to an person?
+  - *Non-repudiation* Can an adversary attribute a claim to a person?

   - *Detectability* Can an adversary detect a person's